 Exceptional cases are those where the defendant infringes your trade dress willfully, maliciously, deliberately, or fraudulently.

 Why Is Trade Dress Important?

 Trade dress is important because it prevents other companies from using unfair practices in their efforts to compete with you.
-In particular, selling products which could be confused as being yours, or creating customer confusion as to the link between your company and theirs.
+In particular, selling products that could be confused as being yours, or creating customer confusion as to the link between your company and theirs.

 It is a useful legal tool in a number of situations, including when products cannot be protected using word or logo based trademarks, copyright, or patents.
 This is the case even though the law continues to evolve, changing what can and can't be protected by trade dress.

 - One of the most well-known and important cases was brought by the Mexican restaurant chain, Taco Cabana.
 It wanted to protect the atmosphere created by its décor and the novel way it provided a buffet service.
 This atmosphere was found to be inherently distinctive by the Supreme Court, so it was protected by trade dress. ((Two Pesos, Inc. v.
 Taco Cabana, Inc., 505 U.S. 763 (1992).)
 The defendant in the case tried to argue the atmosphere was not inherently distinctive.
 If this was successful, Taco Cabana would have had to show secondary meaning, i.e. that the atmosphere in its restaurants had acquired secondary meaning through, for example, the use of that atmosphere in its advertising.
 The court rejected this argument, however.